coingaming/comparable/README.md

 ## Utilities

-`Comp` module provides utilities not only for equality, but for other comparison operations as well.
+`use Comp` expression provides utilities not only for equality, but for other comparison operations as well.
 Also it provides infix shortcuts for these utilities:

 | Kernel.fn/2 | Comp.fn/2 | Comp infix shortcut |
 |-------------|-----------|---------------------|